just4jc/Robocars/README.md

 ## 1. Overall goals

 The main goal of this project is to focus on the learning experience as a whole.
-The objective is to make and race pro-level autonomous cars on a budget.
-That means it's smaller than regular cars (from go-kart size, down to 1/16th scale) and can be used indoors.
+The objective is to make and race pro-level autonomous car on a budget.
+That means it's smaller than the regular car (from go-kart size, down to 1/16th scale) and can be used indoors.

 But just because it's small and cheap doesn't mean that it can't run real autonomous car software on them.
-Rather than doing all processing on-board, this DIY Robocar tend to transmits the data from it on-board sensors (cameras, sonar, lidar, radar, GPS or whatever else you have) via Wifi to a laptop that runs pro-grade AI and robotics software, including TensorFlow, ROS and the rest of the Udacity Self-Driving Car nanodegree toolchain.
+Rather than doing all processing on-board, this DIY Robocar tends to transmit the data from its on-board sensors (cameras, sonar, lidar, radar, GPS or whatever else I have) via Wifi to a laptop that runs pro-grade AI and robotics software, including TensorFlow, ROS and the rest of the Udacity Self-Driving Car nanodegree toolchain.

 ## 2. Hardware